lthms/FreeSpec/README.md

 - `core/`: the core framework that notably introduces `Program`, `Semantics` and `Specification`.
+- `exec/`: an extension to FreeSpec that adds a new command to Coq, `Exec`, to execute `Program` instances (only certain interfaces shall be supported).

 FreeSpec formalism has been described in depth in [an academic paper](https://hal.inria.fr/hal-01799712/document) published at the [Formal